pyca/cryptography/docs/development/custom-vectors/seed.rst

 This page documents the code that was used to generate the SEED CFB and OFB test vectors as well as the code used to verify them against another implementation.
-For SEED the vectors were generated using OpenSSL and verified with `Botan`_.
+The vectors were generated using OpenSSL and verified with `Botan`_.

 Creation